lawrennd/talks/_ai/the-atomic-human-st-andrews.md

 \subsection{The Future}

 \notes{What does this mean for the future?
 Although I've focussed mainly on uncertainty I think that the main area for future research is interaction.
 Coming back to dynamic systems, but not just interaction between planes and people, interactions of the form of conversation.
-Interventions intelligently selected rather than emulated.
+Interventions intelligently selected rather than emulated.}

+\slides{* Uncertainty important ...
+* But also interaction (intervention, causality)}

 \subsection{Conclusions}

 \notes{The probabilistic modelling community has evolved in an era where the assumption was that ambiguous conclusions are best shared with a (trained) professional through probabilities.
 Recent advances in generative AI offer the possibility of machines that have a better understanding of human subjective ambiguities and therefore machines that can summarise information in a way that can be interogated rather than just through a series of numbers.}

 \slides{* HAMs change how we share ambiguous information.
-* We need to think about how that effects our sharing of probabilities.}
+* We need to think about how that effects our sharing of probabilities.
+* May allow the machine to be used more widely as a tool.}

 \thanks